-SPST 210 Introduction to Athletic Injury & Illness, with Lab

-SPST 211 Health and Wellness Promotion

-SPST 245 Emergency Procedures in Athletic Training

-SPST 246 Kinesiology of Sport and Exercise

-SPST 311 Sport and Exercise Physiology

-SPST 314 Perspectives in Sport and Exercise Nutrition

-SPST 340 Psychology of Sport and Exercise

-SPST 373 Physical Examination and Assessment, with Lab

-SPST 474 Therapeutic Modalities and Rehabilitation, with Lab

-Total credits required for B.S. degree in health science is 33 credits

-HSCI 150.
-Special Topics.
-4. May also be offered at 250, 350 and 450 levels.

-HSCI 260.
-Independent Study.
-1-4.
-May also be offered at 360 and 460 levels.

-HSCI 290.
-Internship.
-1-4.
-May also be offered at the 390 level.
+SPST 210 Introduction to Athletic Injury & Illness, with Lab SPST 211 Health and Wellness Promotion SPST 245 Emergency Procedures in Athletic Training SPST 246 Kinesiology of Sport and Exercise SPST 311 Sport and Exercise Physiology SPST 314 Perspectives in Sport and Exercise Nutrition SPST 340 Psychology of Sport and Exercise SPST 373 Physical Examination and Assessment, with Lab SPST 474 Therapeutic Modalities and Rehabilitation, with Lab

-HSCI 400.
-Health Science Seminar.
-1. Allows students majoring in the health sciences to reflect on their internship experience as well as learn from professionals in many health-related fields.
+Total credits required for B.S. degree in health science is 33 credits as well as learn from professionals in many health-related fields.
 Students will have an opportunity to discuss challenges in health care, such as managed care, care of diverse populations, medical ethics and other issues.
 In addition, the application process for graduate study in the health professions will be discussed.
-This seminar may not be taken before the junior year.
+This seminar may not be taken before the junior year, and has a pre- or co-requisite of HSCI 390